-If enabled, the archive files will be removed from your server after they are uploaded to Amazon arter processing filled in for you.
+If enabled, the archive files will be removed from your server after they are uploaded to Amazon S3.

-Authentication - Clic Step 1 inst
+Authentication - Step 1

 Click this button to login to Box.com and authorize file transfers to and from it.
 Follow the instructions on screen.
-At the end of the process the Access and Refresh Token fields will be archive uploads will fail.
+At the end of the process the Access and Refresh Token fields will be filled in for you.